 Probably the most favorite activity of children (adults like it too).
 All you need is a small hill, some snow and most important – the sledge.
 If you are visiting some of the winter resorts, you can pop in to shops with outdoor equipment or ski rental and rent the sledge to enjoy the snow.

 That time when children used to ice skate on frozen rivers or lakes is long gone.
 Nowadays the temperature does drop below the freezing point, but not for a very long period.
 There is no time for a lake or river to freeze properly like it was couple of decades ago.
 But as ice hockey is a popular sport here, almost every town has a hockey stadium and it´s possible to try ice skating there.

 But ice skating outdoors is much better.
 If you visit some of the bigger towns (Bratislava, Trenčín,..) you can find small ice rinks in the city center during winter and try it out there.

 This is something for adventure seekers.
 It’s not a rare sight to see people climbing frozen waterfalls in the High Tatras or Slovak Paradise.
 It may sound like an extreme activity, but you can try it too even without any previous experience.
 You need just to hire the right people to give you an ice climbing course.

 9 Go to thermal pools

-Now imagine you´ve spent couple of days outside and you feel freezing cold.
+Now imagine you have spent couple of hours outside in snow and you feel freezing cold.
 What could be better than evening spent in natural geothermal water?
-I don´t know.
+I don’t know.
 Probably nothing.
-And that´s why you should visit one of the Slovakia´s thermal pools or spa resorts.
+And that’s why you should visit one of the Slovakia’s thermal or spa resorts.
 There are thermal pools all around Slovakia.
 The best thermal pools for children are Tatralandia or Bešenova in the Liptov region.
 Many water attractions and water slides will keep your children entertained.
 If you are looking for a quieter place, then go to thermal pool in the village of Vrbov.

 Contact me at [email protected]